Shadow fleet: Russian shadow fleet in the Danish Straits

 Danish authorities have tried to address the issue in numerous ways.
 The Danish Maritime Authority has further refined the duty of maritime pilots to report defects and deficiencies on vessels, while Danish Defence monitors suspicious ships.
 The government has also initiated plans to upgrade the Danish marine environmental preparedness, as the current environmental ships are outdated and insufficient to handle large oil spills or other major accidents – these plans have, however, not been finished as of December 2024.
 Danish Foreign Minister Lars Løkke Rasmussen has said "There is a broad consensus that the dark fleet is an international problem, and that international solutions are required".
 On 16 December 2024 Denmark, along with the coalition of Nordic-Baltic Eight plus Germany and the United Kingdom, announced new measures to counter the Russian Shadow fleet.
 The new measures tasks "respective maritime authorities to request relevant proof of insurance from suspected shadow vessels as they pass through the English Channel, the Danish Straits of the Great Belt, the Sound between Denmark and Sweden, and the Gulf of Finland".
 The Danish Ministry of Foreign Affairs has said that this new measure is a result of Denmark gathering this coalition earlier in 2024 to look at the possibilities within international law to counter the challenges related to the shadow fleet.
+This initiative was further strengthend by more joint government statements: